CodeYourFuture/GitHomeworkFixErrors/homework.md

 What is JavaScript?

-A programming language used on the internet
+A programming language used on the internet that give interactivity to a web page

 ## Question 8

 What three problem does Git & Github solve?

-When people want to show off code to each other they can put it on Github
+It lets you fix problen with your code at different points

 ## Question 9

 What happens when you `fork` a repository?

-You delete it
+You copy it to your own and then I lets you edit it.

 ## Question 10

 What happens when you clone a repostory?

-It send it to a friend
+It create a new repository to my pc.

 ## Question 11

 What is a Pull Request?

-When you send a file over the internet
+Asking to the original repository owner to aply your change to it.

 ## Question 12

 What is the Git History log?

-It lets you see into the future
+It a place where all your commits get saved/recorded.

 ## Question 13